 (2) A post-semester policy brief or “case” generated from the full APA report.

 (3) A project presentation to CCDE board members, faculty, staff and related audiences.

 WHO IS ELIGIBLE?

-All second-year MPP and concurrent degree students who will complete their APA project in Spring 2017 are invited to apply.
+All second-year MPP and concurrent degree students scheduled to complete their APA project in Spring 2019 are invited to apply.

 HOW TO APPLY

 To apply, please submit all required items listed below in one single consolidated PDF document.
 Please submit the document as an attachment to an email message sent to Larry Rosenthal, CCDE Program Director.
 Please send that message to the address email@example.com.
 Please use the email subject-line “Spring 2019 Civility Fellowship Application” (without quotation marks).
 All applications must be received by 5:00 pm, Friday, November 30, 2018.
 Early submission of applications is encouraged.
 Items required for the application are as follows:

 - Applicant contact information (full name, email address, and telephone number[s])

 - Resume, vitae, or link to applicant’s complete LinkedIn page

 - Student's degree program(s) and intended year(s) of completion